 GP triage of patients needing on-the-day appointments is another initiative of Health Care Home which we will provide.
 Patients needing to be seen the same day for medical care should ring the health centre early in the morning and a Doctor (their own doctor when he/she is available) will contact the patient back within the hour and if necessary an appointment will be arranged for later that day.
 This does not replace our emergency clinic but enables genuinely acute patients access to prompt attention with their own doctor.

-The incoming telephone calls will be diverted away from the front reception desk for the busiest part of the day, freeing our receptionists to fully engage with patients at the front counter.
-Other members of our friendly reception team will then be available to receive phone calls in a designated room in the Health Centre.
+The incoming telephone calls have been diverted away from the front reception desk for the busiest part of the day, freeing our receptionists to fully engage with patients at the front counter.
+Other members of our friendly reception team are available to receive phone calls in a designated room in the Health Centre.
 The aim of splitting these tasks is to minimise queuing, reduce the noise level at the front desk and create a more enjoyable experience for our patients.

 The overall aim of the Health Care Home model is for the patient accessing our services and interacting with our staff to have the most efficient, most cost effective, and most enjoyable experience we can possibly provide.
 We are aiming for the ‘Gold Standard’ in health care.
 Click here to read more on our Blog.